solidi/writing/23-do-great-at-working-remotely.md

 # Do Great at Working Remotely
 #career, #beginners, #productivity, #remote

-Due to recent world events, I was called on by my family to set them up to work remotely.
 In this post, I want to share what I've learned by working remotely (and leading distributed teams) over the years.
 Working at home is a *mental game*.
 These tips will keep you productive, effective, and above all, balanced.

 ## Before You Arrive at Work